doublebyte1/ogcapi-tiles-demo/README.md

-# ol & ol-layerswitcher with Webpack
+# OGC API - Tiles

-This example demonstrates how the `ol` package and ol-layerswitcher with Webpack.
+This example demonstrates how to read OGC API - Tiles layers in openlayers

 Install the project dependencies.